Forte-Consultancy-Services/Notification-System-Widget/README.md

 # Instructions to use the Notification System Widget (Coming soon!
 Stay tuned!)

-Adapt the Notification System Widget to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the top of every code template file as a comment
+Adapt the Notification System Widget to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the top of every code template file (html, css, etc.) as a comment

 # Guide to contribute to this project (Coming soon!
 Stay tuned!)